Nitric Oxide: The Magic Molecule

 Unfortunately drinking your food isn’t the same as eating it.
 When many people hear of the heart benefits of leafy greens, their first thought is a green smoothie.
 After all, we’re busy people and want to get our greens in on the go.

-The problem comes when you drink green smoothies and green juices, you are bypassing the system of chewing and creating this Nitric Oxide the way it was meant to be done.
+The problem comes when you drink green smoothies and green juices, you are bypassing the system of chewing and creating this nitric oxide the way it was meant to be done.
 So when you are drinking your greens in this way, you are not getting the full benefits of those greens.
 Switching the way you consume green leafy vegetables can have a lasting impact on your health.
 This is why we want you to eat leafy vegetables as often as possible.

-Pro Tip - If you are fighting back against heart disease we want you to consume six fist-sized servings of leafy greens every single day.
+Pro Tip - If you are fighting back against heart disease we want you to consume six fist-sized servings of leafy greens every single day!

 How Do You Add Leafy Greens to Your Daily Routine?